BrandonBian/SA-SSD/readme.md

 2. I included the ImageSet file in the directory, which specifies the training and validation set of the SA-SSD.

-Hopefully this debuged repository of SA-SSD will be of help.
+Hopefully, this debugged repository of SA-SSD will be of help.

 ### Bugs fixed: